Lumisilk/SwiftUIPresent/README.md

 - [x] Add optional  `onDismiss` argument to sheet and popover styles.
 - [ ] Make a icon and some more beautiful preview images.
 - [ ] Add an introduction to the extra styles that depend on this repository.

+## License
+This package is licensed under the MIT open-source license.

+The gift icon made by [Freepik](https://www.flaticon.com/free-icon/gift-box_2786395?related_id=2786242) from www.flaticon.com

 [swift-image]: https://img.shields.io/badge/swift-5.8-orange.svg
 [swift-url]: https://swift.org/